-THE long winter glided away-there was nothing in it to mark or diversify its progress.
-Lady Anne Erskine saw a little more company - was sometimes with her sister Lady Janet, and for one New Year week in Edinburgh with Lady Betty; but nothing also chequered the quiet current of Katie Stewart's life.
-Janet was married - for Alick Morison's ship sailed to "the aest country" home all the winter.
-And in the Milton Mrs Stewart was sedulously preparing - her objections all melting into an occasional grumble under the kindly logic of Isabell-for another wedding.
+The long winter glided away-there was nothing in it to mark or diversify its progress.
+Lady Anne Erskine saw a little more company-was sometimes with her sister Lady Janet, and for one New Year week in Edinburgh with Lady Betty; but nothing also chequered the quiet current of Katie Stewart's life.
+Janet was married-for Alick Morison's ship sailed to "the aest country"-that is, the Baltic-and took a long rest at home all the winter.
+And in the Milton Mrs Stewart was sedulously preparing-her objections all melting into an occasional grumble under the kindly logic of Isabell-for another wedding.
 The inexhaustible oak-press, out of whose scarcely diminished stores had come the "providing" of Isabell and Janet, was now resplendent with snowy linen and mighty blankets for Katie's; and in the pleasant month of April Willie Morison was expected home.